Elementari

 🎮Code some silly animations or music if you have time.

 If you want to add another question, you can duplicate the page.
-This will copy all your code!
+This will copy all your code (though you'll need to come up with another variable)!.

 Interactive Project Example for Students